x-square/portfolio/25-08_student_mental_health.md

 | `todep`         | Depression score (PHQ-9)                          |
 | `tosc`          | Social connectedness score (SCS)                  |
 | `toas`          | Acculturative stress score (ASISS)                |

-## Research Questions

-1. Does the length of stay in a foreign country influence the mental health of international students?
-2. Specifically, are longer stays associated with higher levels of depression and acculturative stress?

 ## Approach